ngrx/platform/projects/ngrx.io/content/guide/component-store/usage.md

 <div class="alert is-helpful">

 `page$` would emit `PageEvent` when page size or page index changes, however in some cases updater would update both of these properties at the same time.
 To avoid "intermediary" emissions, `page$` selector is using **`{debounce: true}`** configuration.
-This schedules a microtask, which allows the state to "settle", meaning all the synchronous changes to happen, and then it would emit a value.
-All of this happens before Angular's Change Detection runs.
 More about debouncing can be found in [selector section](guide/component-store/read#debounce-selectors).

 </div>